dottedmag/soptin/README.md

 dictionary and doing simple arithmetic.

-Spotlight allows one to exclude specific directories from indexing, but what I need is a tool to only include specific directories.
+Spotlight allows one to exclude specific directories from indexing, but what I need is a tool to only include specific directories, so it will index only applications and System Preferences' applets, and not spend CPU cycles on the bulk of the filesystem contents.
 This tool provides the functionality.

 How to use it?
 --------------